Deep Sea Vehicles

 Global Oceans is also launching an Advanced Projects program to explore the development of specialized modular scientific tools for deployment on the ROVs.
 Initial projects include a system for the deep-sea retrieval and storage of “piezophilic” microbial samples in water or sediments for transport to the surface and into on-board labs under continuous ambient conditions of high hydrostatic pressure and temperature.

-Another early-phase project is exploring the development of a deep-sea, high-powered microscope.
-More about these projects are discussed in the Project Highlights section in Advanced Projects: ROV-Deployed Instrumentation here.
+Another project is the development of a deep-sea, high-powered microscope.